latviancoder/staleclosures.dev/src/pages/from-redux-to-hooks-case-study/index.md

 ---
-title: "From Redux to Hooks: A Case-Study"
+title: "From Redux to Hooks: A Case Study"
 description: After several years of using Redux for most of our projects we decided to try useReducer/useContext approach instead.
 Here is what we learned.
 date: '2019-04-05'
 image: ''